Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/monitor-for-leaks-of-personal-data.md

 - Strat_O365_Enterprise
 - Ent_O365
 - GDPR
-- M365-security-compliance
+- m365-security
 ms.localizationpriority: high
 search.appverid:
 - MET150
-description: Obtenga información sobre las tres herramientas que puede usar para supervisar pérdidas de datos personales. ms.subservice: mdo ms.service: microsoft-365-security ms.openlocfilehash: 2ce8dcae988e99d7697ba14f296704ffaaeafd5d ms.sourcegitcommit: 2b89bcff547e00be3d38dc8d1e6cbcf8f41eba42 ms.translationtype: MT
+description: Obtenga información sobre las tres herramientas que puede usar para supervisar pérdidas de datos personales. ms.subservice: mdo ms.service: microsoft-365-security ms.openlocfilehash: dd25ee58f219a18544b05969e2c0a51eb7788a13 ms.sourcegitcommit: 12af9e8e3a6eaa090fda9e98ccb831dff65863a4 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 09/03/2022
+ms.lasthandoff: 09/27/2022
-ms.locfileid: "67598942"
+ms.locfileid: "68069015"
 ---
 # <a name="monitor-for-leaks-of-personal-data"></a>Supervisar pérdidas de datos personales

-Existen muchas herramientas que pueden usarse para supervisar el uso y transporte de datos personales.
-En este tema se describen tres herramientas que funcionan bien.
+There are many tools that can be used to monitor the use and transport of personal data.
+This topic describes three tools that work well.

 :::image type="content" source="../../media/Monitor-for-leaks-of-personal-data-image1.png" alt-text="Las herramientas para supervisar el uso y el transporte de datos personales" lightbox="../../media/Monitor-for-leaks-of-personal-data-image1.png":::

 En la ilustración:

-- Comience con los informes de prevención de pérdida de datos de Microsoft Purview para supervisar datos personales en SharePoint Online, OneDrive para la Empresa y correo electrónico en tránsito.
-Estos informes proporcionan mayor nivel de detalle para la supervisión de datos personales.
-No obstante, los informes no incluyen todos los servicios de Office 365.
+- Start with Microsoft Purview data loss prevention reports for monitoring personal data in SharePoint Online, OneDrive for Business, and email in transit.
+These reports provide the greatest level of detail for monitoring personal data.
+However, these reports don't include all services in Office 365.

-- Después, use directivas de alerta y el registro de auditoría para supervisar la actividad de los servicios.
-Configure la supervisión continua o busque el registro de auditoría para investigar un incidente.
-El registro de auditoría funciona en todos los servicios: Sway, Power BI, eDiscovery, Dynamics 365, Microsoft Flow, Microsoft Teams, actividad administrativa, OneDrive para la Empresa, SharePoint Online, correo electrónico en tránsito, y buzones de correo en reposo.
-Las conversaciones de Skype se incluyen en los buzones en reposo.
+- Next, use alert policies and the audit log to monitor activity across services.
+Set up ongoing monitoring or search the audit log to investigate an incident.
+The audit log works across services—Sway, Power BI, eDiscovery, Dynamics 365, Power Automate, Microsoft Teams, Admin activity, OneDrive for Business, SharePoint Online, mail in transit, and mailboxes at rest.
+Skype conversations are included in mailboxes at rest.

-- Por último, use Microsoft Defender for Cloud Apps para supervisar los archivos con datos confidenciales de otros proveedores SaaS.
-Próximamente, se podrán usar los tipos de información confidencial y las etiquetas unificadas en Azure Information Protection y Office con Defender for Cloud Apps.
-Puede configurar directivas que se apliquen a todas las aplicaciones específicas (como Box) o a aplicaciones SaaS.
-Defender for Cloud Apps no busca archivos en Exchange Online, incluidos los archivos adjuntos de correo electrónico.
+- Finally, Use Microsoft Defender for Cloud Apps to monitor files with sensitive data in other SaaS providers.
+Coming soon is the ability to use sensitive information types and unified labels across Azure Information Protection and Office with Defender for Cloud Apps.
+You can set up policies that apply to all of your SaaS apps or specific apps (like Box).
+Defender for Cloud Apps doesn't discover files in Exchange Online, including files attached to email.

 ## <a name="data-loss-prevention-reports"></a>Informes de prevención de pérdida de datos

-Después de crear las directivas de prevención de pérdida de datos (DLP), deberá comprobar que su funcionamiento es el deseado y que le ayudan a cumplir las normativas.
-Con los informes DLP en Office 365, puede ver rápidamente el número de coincidencias de directivas DLP, reemplazos o falsos positivos; comprobar si la tendencia es ascendente o descendente a lo largo del tiempo; filtrar el informe de maneras diferentes; y ver más detalles seleccionando un punto en una línea del gráfico.
+After you create your data loss prevention (DLP) policies, you'll want to verify that they're working as you intended and helping you to stay compliant.
+With the DLP reports in Office 365, you can quickly view the number of DLP policy matches, overrides, or false positives; see whether they're trending up or down over time; filter the report in different ways; and view more details by selecting a point on a line on the graph.

 Puede usar los informes DLP para lo siguiente: